ach-git/hSocket-Exemple/README.md

 ## EDUCATION PURPOSE ONLY

-### It's example of code (not the best for script kiddie), if you want to use it is for education only.
+### This is sample code (not the best to avoid script kiddie), if you want to use it, it's only for education.

 ## How it works
 ```